docusign/code-examples-csharp/README.md

    Coming soon...
-1. **Requiring an Access Code for a Recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg019AccessCodeAuthController.cs) This example sends and envelope that requires an access-code for the purpose of multi-factor authentication.
+1. **Requiring an Access Code for a Recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg019AccessCodeAuthController.cs) This example sends an envelope that requires an access-code for the purpose of multi-factor authentication.
-1. **Requiring SMS authentication for a recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg020SmsAuthController.cs) This example sends and envelope that requires entering in a six digit code from an text message for the purpose of multi-factor authentication.
+1. **Requiring SMS authentication for a recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg020SmsAuthController.cs) This example sends an envelope that requires entering in a six digit code from an text message for the purpose of multi-factor authentication.
-1. **Requiring Phone authentication for a recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg021PhoneAuthController.cs) This example sends and envelope that requires entering in a voice-based response code for the purpose of multi-factor authentication.
+1. **Requiring Phone authentication for a recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg021PhoneAuthController.cs) This example sends an envelope that requires entering in a voice-based response code for the purpose of multi-factor authentication.
-1. **Requiring Knowledge-Based Authentication (KBA) for a Recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg022KbaAuthController.cs) This example sends and envelope that requires passing a Public records check to validate identity for the purpose of multi-factor authentication.
+1. **Requiring Knowledge-Based Authentication (KBA) for a Recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg022KbaAuthController.cs) This example sends an envelope that requires passing a Public records check to validate identity for the purpose of multi-factor authentication.
-1. **Requiring ID Verification (IDV) for a recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg023IdvAuthController.cs) This example sends and envelope that requires submitting a photo of a government issued id for the purpose of multi-factor authentication.
+1. **Requiring ID Verification (IDV) for a recipient** [Source.](./eg-03-csharp-auth-code-grant-core/Controllers/Eg023IdvAuthController.cs) This example sends an envelope that requires submitting a photo of a government issued id for the purpose of multi-factor authentication.